litedefi/metronotes-tokensale/amontes.md

 10% - Investors : 5 year vesting
 10% - Investors : 10 year vesting

 MOS is an inflationary currency increasing at rate guided by MOS holders.
 The initial rate of inflation is 1% to provide continued support of the platform.
+An Amontes Improvement Proposal or AIP will be issued to resolve the rate of inflation.